ltubia/run_analysis/CODEBOOK.md

 - fBodyBodyGyroJerkMag_std

 ######File format:
-it's a space delimited text type format, with headers, and with double quotes as test qualifiers.
+It's a space delimited text type format, with headers, and with double quotes as text qualifiers.

+if the file is opened in text editor (notepad, etc.) columns will not viewed aligned because of text wrapping.
+To see it in an ordered way, open it with Excel indicating it's a space delimited file, and with double quotes as text identifier.
+Alternatively, it can be opened from R with the following command:

+d<-read.table("<textfilenameHere>.txt", header = TRUE)